myspc-development/art-test/assets/docs/Admin_Help.md

 ## Gutenberg Relationship Blocks
 Blocks for **Artist ↔ Event** and **Artwork ↔ Organization** help you link related content in the editor.

+## Payment Analytics Dashboard
+Navigate to **ArtPulse → Payments** to see revenue and subscription trends over time.

+## Engagement Dashboard
+Open **ArtPulse → Engagement** to track member activity.
+The dashboard offers CSV export options and visual charts.

 ## Admin Module Walkthrough
 The administration screens follow the WordPress style guide, utilizing system fonts and the default blue (#2271b1) button color.
 A screenshot (`images/admin_modules_walkthrough.png`) labels the primary modules.